sciguy14/RainCloud/README.md

 * run ./RainCloud.py - s, you only need to do it once
 * It will now send a post request to this server when ever the umbrella is inserted or removed
 * Launch a continously running web service to handle those incoming post requests
-* ./RainCloud.py -l
+* Put in crontab for launch. @reboot cd /home/pi/RainCloud;./RainCloud.py -l > log.txt 2>&1 &

-TODO: Complete this documentation
-Start listening service on boot - run in background make block diagram setting up tasker
+TODO: Complete this documentation make block diagram setting up tasker consider adding logrotate for listening service
 Git clone my repo

 License